World powers pull their citizens as violence roils Sudan

 Officials have said there are as many as 4,000 British citizens in Sudan, 2,000 of whom have registered for potential evacuation.

-The White House said Monday the U.S. is helping from afar as thousands of Americans left behind in Sudan seek to escape fighting in the east African nation, after the U.S. Embassy evacuated all of its diplomatic personnel over the weekend and shut down.
+The White House said Monday that the U.S. is helping from afar as thousands of Americans left behind in Sudan seek to escape fighting in the East African nation, after the U.S. Embassy evacuated all of its diplomatic personnel over the weekend and shut down.

 The Biden administration is considering several options for assisting private American citizens in getting out of Sudan.

-Note: This story was first published on April 26, 2023.
-It was updated on April 27, 2023, to make clear that Oulkebous’ decision to focus her research on Sudan was not related to the civil war in Ethiopia.